madhured-anugu/reactmf/README.md

 ```

 ### Why This Workflow?
-- **MFEs need to be built first**: Module federation requires the remote entry files to be generated
+- **MFEs need to to be built first**: Module federation requires the remote entry files to be generated
 - **Preview mode works better**: `vite preview` serves the built federation files correctly
 - **Host in dev mode**: The host can run in development mode for hot reloading of host-specific changes